hamishwillee/hamishwillee.github.io/_posts/2014-06-20-Trello-project-management-tools-and-burndown-charts.markdown

 A friend recently suggested we use [Trello](https://trello.com/) to share our learning and work tasks.
 For those who are not familiar with *Trello* , it is a web-based organisational tool that is intended to help users "Organize anything, together".

-This sounded like a great idea: we'd encourage each other as we worked through the tasks, while at the same time learning more about what has become a popular tool in the Agile/Scrum community.
+This sounded like a great idea; we'd encourage each other as we worked through the tasks, while at the same time learning more about what has become a popular tool in the Agile/Scrum community.

 After a few weeks I concluded *Trello* makes a great "to-do list", but I couldn't see why it is so popular as a *project management tool*.
 Project managers need to be able to track actual effort against planned effort, but *Trello*  doesn't support these concepts.
 As a result, there was also no mechanism for getting burn-down charts or for exporting detailed information about time spent (which I find useful for billing).